erickvasm/dotfiles/README.md

 ## Windows

-For windows, you need to reed the documentation in the folder `doc/Windows.md`
+For windows, you need to read the documentation in the folder `doc/Windows.md`

 ## Preview of the dotfiles